 The outer surface of the eye (cornea) may develop a grayish-white ring.
 The colored portion of the eye (iris) loses pigment, making most very elderly people appear to have gray or light blue eyes.

-Brodie SE.
+Brodie SE, Francis JH.
 Aging and disorders of the eye.
-In: Fillit HM, Rockwood K. eds.
-Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 96.
+In: Fillit HM, Rockword K, Young J, eds.
+Brocklehurst's Textbook of Geriatric Medicine.
+8th ed.
+Philadelphia, PA: Elsevier; 2017:chap 95.

 Updated by: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.